-Sensitivity of Area Dust Emission Magnitude
+Consistivity of Aven Dust Emission Magnitude

-Large Medium Small
+Sensitivity of Area Large Medium Small

 High High Risk Medium Risk Low Risk

-Medium Medium Risk Low Risk Negligible
+Medium Medium Risk Medium Risk Negligible

 Low Low Risk Low Risk Negligible

 The risk of dust impacts for the four activities can usefully be summarised in a table.
 An example of a completed risk table is provided in Table 10.